ElectricMaxxx/bepado-sdk/docs/rest_api.md

         GET /hook
         Host: example.org
+        X-Bepado-Shop: <ShopId>
+        X-Bepado-Key: <HMAC>

-    Only the `X-Bepado-Shop` header is transmitted in this GET request.
+    The `X-Bepado-Key` header is generated over an empty payload in this request.

 2. Your server responds with an XML snippet containing the last processed event revision, for example "1":